DRINKING FROM THE WELL

 ~ Sobonfu Somé

 There are many gateways into grief - from the loss of someone or something we love, traumatic events, difficult life transitions, economic insecurity, ancestral wounds, chronic illness, or for the overwhelming concerns of our world.
 When grief has no safe place to find full expression and be heard, witnessed, and welcomed in community its powerful energy can manifest as illness, anxiety, depression, rage, and numbness.
-Yet modern Western culture tends to pathologize pain, devalue difficult emotions, and encourage us to suppress, avoid, and bypass our natural responses to sorrow and loss, which can lead to further layers of grief through feeling isolated, confused, even ashamed of how we feel.
-But what if grief was a sacred pathway to deeper connection, healing, and transformation, and to discovering and reclaiming a sense of our power and purpose in the world?
+Yet modern Western culture tends to pathologize pain, devalue difficult emotions, and encourage the suppression, avoidance, and bypassing of our natural responses to loss and sorrow, adding further deeper layers of grief by creating a sense of isolation, confusion, even shame about how we feel.
+But what if grief was a pathway to enlarging our sense of wisdom and compassion, and to discovering and reclaiming our true power and purpose.

-Many traditional cultures throughout the ages have understood the wisdom of grieving in community and with ceremony, to honor the love and longing that gives rise to our grief, and to metabolize its bitter medicine into gifts of beauty, meaning, and belonging.
-This event draws from the work of grief-workers, healers, and ritualists such as Michael Meade, Francis Weller, Stephen Jenkinson, Martin Prechtel, and Sobonfu Somé, creating a brave space to share and transmute our sorrows, and to reclaim the hidden gifts of grief's dark river.
-Through cross-cultural ritual, experiential group process, storytelling, poetry, music, and song we will create a healing and transformative circle to restore our hearts to vitality, inspiration, and joy, and increase our individual and collective capacity to meet the challenges of our lives and our world with compassion, courage, and wisdom.
+Many traditional cultures throughout the ages have understood the alchemical power of grieving in community and within a ceremonial context to honor the depth of love and longing that gives rise to our sense of loss, and to metabolize its bitter taste into gifts of beauty, meaning, and belonging.
+By engaging cross-cultural grieving practices, and exploring the work of teachers, poets, ritualists, and wisdom carriers such as Michael Meade, Francis Weller, Martin Prechtel, and Sobonfu Somé, this gathering offers a brave and sacred space to share, honour, and transmute our sorrows.
+Through communal ritual, storytelling, poetry, sound, music, and song we will explore the idea of grief as a journey toward cultivating and developing greater presence in and with our lives, deepening meaning and belonging, and strengthening our hearts innate capacity for vitality and joy.

 “ Grief has always been communal, always been shared and consequently has traditionally been regarded as a sacred process.
 Too